clojure-emacs/clojure-ts-mode/README.md

 If yours does you may be able to install tree-sitter-clojure with your system package manager.

 If the version packaged by your OS is out of date, you may see errors in the `*Messages*` buffer or your clojure buffers will not have any syntax highlighting.

-If this happens you should install the grammar manually with `M-x treesit-install-language-grammar <RET> clojure`.
+If this happens you should install the grammar manually with `M-x treesit-install-language-grammar <RET> clojure` and follow the prompts.
+Recommended values for these prompts can be seen in `clojure-ts-grammar-recipes`.

 #### Compile From Source